Valparaíso: Sports

 The "Valparaíso Downhill" is a mountain bike race that takes place in February.
 Riders race through the city streets tackling the steps and alleys, finding their own way through the ramps and jumps down to the "plan" (Valparaíso's "lowlands").

 The Valparaíso Downhill has been described by Chop MTB as "the craziest urban downhill race of all".

 Since 2005, a series of running events has taken place in the city with 5 km, 10 km, 21 km and marathon distances.
 The race starts at Muelle Barón and the course runs along the seafront, crossing diverse architectural and geographical landmarks.

-The final stage of the 2014 Dakar Rally ended up at Valparaíso's Plaza Sotomayor in the heart of the old town, surrounded by historic buildings.
+The final stage of the 2014 Dakar Rally ended up at Valparaíso's Sotomayor Square in the heart of the old town, surrounded by historic buildings.
 Ignacio Casale, the Chilean winner of the 2014 Quad category, was cheered here in the streets by the Valparaíso crowd.

 Education

 Educational establishments

 At primary school level, Valparaíso boasts some of the most emblematic schools in the region, such as the Liceo Eduardo de la Barra and Salesian College Valparaíso.
 Other landmarks of the city schools are the Mary Help of Christians School, San Rafael Seminary, the Lycée Jean d'Alembert, Colegio San Pedro Nolasco, Scuola Italiana Arturo Dell' Oro and Deutsche Schule Valparaíso, among others.
 Many of the schools named in the plan are located directly in the city, especially in the Almendral neighborhood.

 In addition, Valparaíso was the birthplace of many private schools founded by the European colonies, as the German School, the Alliance Francaise, Mackay College (now located in the neighboring resort of Viña del Mar) and the College of the Sacred Hearts of Valparaíso, that operating since 1837 is the oldest private school in South America.